ggiallo28/aws-cloudformation-macros/Template/README.md

 The `Template` macro adds the ability to create CloudFormation resources from existing Cloudformation Templates.
 A typical use case for this macro might be to reuse Cloudformation configurations that let you manage a group of related resources as if they were a single resource.

-You can recursive import Templates, you can use Template Resources inside imported Cloudformation Templates.
+You can recursive import Templates, Template::S3 and Template::Git are allowed in imported Cloudformation Templates.

 This Macro uses [Troposphere](https://github.com/cloudtools/troposphere).